 A. Serving platters are important in both practical and aesthetic terms.
 A serving platter allows you to serve food to multiple people at once.
 It helps food look attractive, enhancing everyone’s enjoyment.
 Serving platters themselves can be beautiful and valuable.

-A. You should have one serving platter at minimum, but two is more practical.
+A. You should have one serving platter at minimum, but two are more practical.
 Think of a holiday meal with at least two main dishes.
 Some experts suggest having one oval serving platter, one round platter, and one or more smaller rectangular platters.

 A. There are some rules of thumb for food presentation on a platter.
 One of the top rules is to use the appropriate platter size for the food you’re serving.
 Don’t choose a platter so small the food overhangs the lip or rim, and don’t use one so large that it looks like some of the food is already gone.